 When I got into the car, I was stunned for a moment because I forgot that the folks here drove on the right side of the road, American style.
 He also spoke little English, but it was no biggie.

 - high walls and barbed wires

 - graffiti. rubbish. everywhere

-- some moments I felt like I was in an American ghetto, in Kuala Lumpur the next, one moment in Ipoh and Penang, and occasionally in a dilapidated version of the Japanese suburbs
+- some moments I felt like I was in an American ghetto, then in Kuala Lumpur the next.
+One moment I was in Ipoh and Penang, and then occasionally in a dilapidated version of the Japanese suburbs

 - Shorts, t-shirts and slippers are the go-to fashion

 - People didn't seem to mind walking in the dim lighting on the sidewalk.
 You can barely see where you're stepping most of the time

 - Did I mention already that the streets are really dark in some places??